pcjtse/ReadingList/README.md

 # ReadingList
-A repository of books I am currently reading
+A repository of books I am currently reading / have read:

 Leadership
 - Extreme Ownership, How U.S. Navy SEALs Lead and Win